Parmeggiani-Lab/elfin/README.md

 bash <(curl -s https://raw.githubusercontent.com/joy13975/elfin/master/setup_elfin)
 ```

-You will be prompted to enter your Github username and password so as to authenticate for permission to the [elfin-data](https://github.com/joy13975/elfin-data) repo.
+Note: In order to authenticate for permission to the [elfin-data](https://github.com/joy13975/elfin-data) repo, you will be prompted to enter your Github username and password.
+If you have not been granted permission, you can just skip this step by hitting enter twice.

 ## 4. Protein Design UI

 See [elfin-ui](https://github.com/joy13975/elfin-ui)

-## 5. Core Solver
+## 5. Autodesign via Machine Learning

 See [elfin-solver](https://github.com/joy13975/elfin-solver)

-## 6. Synthesis PDB Resources
+## 6. Protein Data Preprocessing

 See [elfin-data](https://github.com/joy13975/elfin-data).

-## 7. Stitching Example (v1)
+## 7. Creating Output

 If you want to invoke `stitch.py` on a v1 elfin output json file, first convert it to a `stitch.py` readable format.
 Taking `resources/examples/horns_output.json` as an example.
 Run at elfin root:
 ```Bash